Robo3D/User-Manuals/docs/source/R2/assembly/index.rst

    :alt: Remove Extruder Cover
    :align: center

 **Step 4:** Unlatch the extruder ribbon plug from its connector by pulling the latches outward.
-Unplug the two smaller connectors and hang ribbon cable off the back of the printer, out of the way.
+Unplug the two smaller connectors(pairs of black wires) and hang ribbon cable off the back of the printer, out of the way.

 .. image:: images/unplug.gif
    :alt: Unplug Extruder Cable